tiagomelojuca/otclient-wiki/Compiling-for-Android.md

 ### 3 - Copy the Android Libraries
 Put the android libraries inside the android ndk folder.

-### 4 - Put the "libSDL2.so" inside the android/project/libs/armeabi-v7a
+### 4 - Copying the libSDL2.so file
+Put the "libSDL2.so" file inside the android/project/libs/armeabi-v7a

 ### 5 - Create Environment Variables:
 - ANDROID_SDK pointing to the android sdk folder